xpnt0/xpnt0.github.io/_posts/2024-06-22-HTB-Writeup-Office.md

 ![](/assets/images/HTB-Writeup-Office/Pasted image 20240620010523.png)

-- SharpGPOAbuse is a .NET tool that exploits user edit rights on a Group Policy Object (GPO) to compromise managed objects.
+- After searching for tools that allow this rights to be abused, he found `SharpGPOAbuse.exe`. `SharpGPOAbuse.exe` is a .NET tool that exploits user edit rights on a `Group Policy Object` (GPO) to compromise managed objects.
 Therefore, the pentester uploaded `SharpGPOAbuse.exe` to the target host in order to exploit it.

 ```bash
 upload SharpGPOAbuse.exe c:\\windows\\tasks